 Within school, our largest expense remains related to how we have organised PE and School Sport Sessions this year.
-From September 2017, we renewed Sports provision by Premier Sports to deliver high quality sporting and games lessons where teachers will initially learn from and then jointly teach lessons to develop their own professional development.
-The replacement of an experienced teacher with an NQT from September 2017, meant having structured support was preferential in ensuring high quality first teaching in PE could be facilitated.
+Premier Sports deliver high quality sporting and games lessons where teachers initially learn from and then jointly teach lessons to develop their own professional development.
 All PE is consistently assessed, with targeted learning for all pupils taking place.
 This has ensured that all PE teaching is consistently Good and beyond, utilising existing skill bases in school and new partnership working.

 - In this way, our children will gain new skills and experiences.